roumpakis/Tensor-Completion-Java/README.md

     * Unsupervised graph-based (Graph Clustering with Node Centrality, GCNC)

 ## Datasets <a name="datasets"></a>
 The data streams are real measurements of pressure sensors located in the greater Malevizi Municipality area.
+Specifically in the folder \data there are measurements from 10 regions stored in .csv files.
-* DiIn.csv 	:
+* DiIn.csv 	: Input water stream pressure measurement from i-th area
-* DiOut.csv :
+* DiOut.csv : Output water stream pressure measurement from i-th area

 ## Useful Methods <a name="useful"></a>

-Besides the methods used that implement the Machine Learning pipeline, this project contains methods to write the feature matrixes and the experiment statistics into .csv for post-processing evaluation purposes.
+Besides the methods used that implement the Tensor Completion pipeline, this project contains methods to write the feature matrixes and the experiment statistics into .csv for post-processing evaluation purposes.
-These methods are located in the IO package of the project.
-It is recommended to save the .csv files in the files/ directory of the project.
+These methods are located in the IO method of the project.
+It is recommended to save the .csv files in the res/ directory of the project.

 Furthermore, the Main.java file contains full experiment implementation for the following scenarios.